 With this in mind, yoga therapy aims to physically and mentally cure through the principles of yoga: Asanas (poses), Pranayama (breathing), and stretching.
 It adds a philosophical dimension, allowing you to find vitality and zen in your life.

-In this article, we’re going to look at the fundamentals of yoga therapy, a discipline that takes care of your body and mind through yoga, the benefits of yoga therapy on the body and mind, who it’s for, and how you can take part in a yoga therapy session.
+In this article, we’re going to look at the fundamentals of yoga therapy, a discipline that takes care of your body and mind through yoga classes near me, the benefits of yoga therapy on the body and mind, who it’s for, and how you can take part in a yoga therapy session.

 What Is Yoga Therapy and Where Did It Come From?